-Survey crews started working in the neighborhood on December 30, 2020 and will continue through the next few months to assist the county in gathering data for designing upgrades to the sewerage system.
-A drawdown test at Lakevale Estates Pump Station will occur on Jan 14, 2021.
-County employees with the Pump Station Branch of the Wastewater Collection Division and Dewberry consultants will be present to gather flow data.
+Survey crews started working in the neighborhood in December 2020 to assist the county in gathering data for designing upgrades to the sewerage system.
+A drawdown test at Lakevale Estates Pump Station occurred on Jan 14, 2021.
+County employees with the Wastewater Collection Division and Dewberry consultants were present to gather flow data.

 The sewerage system that conducts flow away from Lakevale Estates Pump Station has reached the end of its useful life and is due for upgrades.
 Dewberry was selected as the architect/engineer firm to create a design.
 A scope of work is being decided upon while investigations take place.
 The Lakevale Estates Pump Station was recently updated.